 Disclaimer: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-If you need an easy, healthy, make ahead breakfast or pick-me-up when that afternoon slump begins to loom, this is the best beverage for you.
+If you need an easy, healthy, make ahead breakfast or caffeine boost when that afternoon slump begins to loom, this is the best beverage for you.

 It's right there in the name!
-This delicious treat is made with coffee and a protein shake mixed together.
+This delicious treat is made with your morning coffee and a protein shake mixed together.
 You can make it iced or hot, though on TikTok you'll generally see proffee made with a bottled protein shake and cold coffee.
-Some also like to add flavored creamer, syrups, sauces or whipped topping (often sugar free).
+Some also like to add flavored creamer, oat milk, soy milk, unsweetened almond milk, syrups, sauces or whipped topping (often sugar free).

 - Coffee: use whichever type you prefer.
 Cold brew, iced coffee or shots of espresso over ice are all great options!
 My favorite is cold brew (you can make your own, buy it on Amazon, or pick some up at the grocery store.
 It's usually close to the coffee creamers).

-- Protein: bottled protein shakes are most commonly used in proffee (at least when it comes to TikTok), but you can also use protein powder!
+- Protein: bottled protein shakes are most commonly used in proffee (at least when it comes to TikTok), but you can also use your favorite protein powder!
 I love using chocolate and caramel flavors.

 Making protein coffee is super easy!
 Simply add ice to a glass, then add your coffee.
 Next you'll add your protein shake.
 Now stir it all up and there you have it - add syrups, sauces, creamers, whip cream or spices (like cinnamon or nutmeg) if desired.